Buttercream Wave Cake with Chrysanthemums

-In today’s cake video tutorial, I’ll show you how to create a buttercream “wave cake” as well as quick and easy buttercream chrysanthemums.
+In today's free cake video tutorial, I'll show you how to create a beautiful buttercream wave cake with piped chrysanthemums.

 You can create this design on any size of cake you like.
 We used a double barrel 6 inch cake (tall cake!) which is four 6 inch cake layers divided by a cake cardboard halfway up and four bubble tea straw supports beneath.